dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ### Publish Microservice

-Below is the example for publishing a Microservice
+Below is the example for publishing a Microservice.
+In order to  design the microservice, you must [create an Algorithmia account](https://algorithmia.com/signup).
+This code defines the parameters needed to build and delpoy a microservice based on the trained model.
+Update microservice_design with parameters appropriate for your project.
 ```
 trained_model is the output of run_experiment() function
 microservice_design = {